 After your surgery, you will be quite bruised and swollen.
-You will most likely be unable to breathe from your nose because of either the packing or from swelling.
+You will most likely be unable to breath from your nose because of either the packing or from swelling.
 You may not feel a lot of pain in your nose, but you will most likely have a headache.

-- 1. Take your pain medications on a regular basis to maintain a steady level of pain control and take them with food, if possible. - 2.
+- 1. Take your pain medications on a regular basis to maintain a steady level of pain control and take them with food if possible.
+Take your antibiotics until they are all used up. - 2.
 Because you will not be able to smell for a few days, don't be surprised if your food tastes very bland. - 3.
-Sleep with your head elevated for the first 3 nights and avoid bending over and lying flat. - 4.
-Drainage from the nose is normal for the first 3 days.
-At first, it will be bloody, but eventually it will lighten to a clearer fluid.
-A "moustache" type of dressing is usually placed under the nose, keep it on.
-Dr. Pautler will remove the splint about 1 week after your surgery.
+Sleep with your head elevated for the first three (3) nights and avoid bending over and lying flat. - 4.
+Drainage from the nose is normal for the first three (3) days.
+At first it will be bloody, but eventually it will lighten to a clearer fluid.
+A "moustache" type of dressing is usually placed under the nose and you can change it as needed. - 5.
+If you have a splint on your nose, keep it on.
+Dr. Pautler will remove the splint about one (1) week after your surgery.
 If you shower, try as best you can to keep it dry.
-Tub baths will probably be much easier. - 5.
-If you have packing in your nose, Dr. Pautler will remove it 2-3 days after your surgery. - 6.
+Tub baths will probably be much easier. - 6.
+DO NOT BLOW YOUR NOSE!!
+No matter how crusty it may feel inside please do not do this!
+Dab your nose with a tissue as needed.
+Nose blowing can usually resume about three (3) weeks after your surgery. - 7.
+If you have packing in your nose, Dr. Pautler will remove it 2-3 days after your surgery. - 8.
 Your nose will have surgical tape on it to reduce swelling and to assist the nasal skin to re-adhere to the structures beneath.
-If the tape starts to lift, trim the ends but keep the tape on. - 7.
+If the tape starts to lift, trim the ends but keep the tape on. - 9.
 There will be swelling that is impossible to avoid even with the tape on.
 This is true especially at the nasal tip.
-Subtle refinements will be eventually more and more noticeable as time passes and it is normal for this to take several months. - 8.
-If you wear glasses and you have had an osteotomy, be very careful about not having the frames put pressure on your nasal bones. - 9.
-Strenuous exercise should be avoided until 3 weeks after your surgery. - 10.
-Your nose will feel numb since the nerves in the skin will have been severed during the surgery.
-A lot of this sensation returns in time but the tip may be numb for up to a year.
-It will feel large to you (like your lip when the dentist numbs your teeth) and this is normal.
+Subtle refinements will be eventually more and more noticeable as time passes, and it is normal for this to take several months. - 10.
+If you wear glasses and you have had an osteotomy, be very careful about not heaving the frames put pressure on your nasal bones. - 11.
+Strenuous exercise should be avoided until 2-3 weeks after your surgery.

+12. Your nose will feel numb, since the nerves in the skin will have been severed during the surgery.
+A lot of this sensation returns in time, but the tip may be numb for up to a year.
+It will feel large to you (like your lip when the dentists numbs your teeth) and this is normal.